 Overview

-The React Scheduler component can be set a timesheet mode, where days are displayed on the vertical axis and hours on the horizontal axis.
+• The React Scheduler component can switch to timesheet mode, where days are displayed on the vertical axis and hours on the horizontal axis.

-Learn how to hide non-business hours, add daily totals to the row headers and scroll to the specified time of day.
+• Learn how to hide non-business hours, add daily totals to the row headers, scroll to a specific time of day, and keep drag-and-drop edits synchronized with React state.

-Tasks listed in the timesheet can be allocated to a particular project and differentiated using color-coding.
+• Tasks listed in the timesheet can be assigned to a project and differentiated using project-specific colors.

-You can generate your own React project with a preconfigured timesheet using the UI Builder online application.
+• You can generate your own React starter project with a preconfigured timesheet using the UI Builder online application.

 License